INotGreen/XiebroC2/README.md

 - The client side (Implant) is written in Golang, compatible with Windows, Linux, MacOS (mobile platforms are under consideration for future updates).
 - The team server (Teamserver) is written in .net 8.0 and AOT compiled, featuring low memory usage without the need for any dependencies, nearly compatible with all platform systems.
-- The controller (Controller) supports reverse shell, file management, process management, network traffic monitoring, memory loading, custom UI background colors, and more.
+- The controller supports reverse shell, file management, process management, network traffic monitoring, memory loading, reverse proxy (based on [IOX](https://github.com/EddieIvan01/iox) model), and screenshots.
 - Supports in-memory loading of PE files on Windows/Linux, allowing the execution of trojans without dropping files to disk, and facilitating the use of third-party C2/RATs.
 - Supports in-memory execution of .net assemblies (execute-assembly, inline-assembly).
 - Supports extension of UI widgets, Session commands, and payload generation through lua (similar to CobaltStrike's cna scripts).